wagtail/wagtail/docs/contributing/index.rst

 Pull requests
 ~~~~~~~~~~~~~

 If you're a Python or Django developer, `fork it <https://github.com/torchbox/wagtail/>`_ and read the :ref:`developing docs <developing>` to get stuck in!
-Send us a useful pull request and we'll post you a `t-shirt <https://twitter.com/WagtailCMS/status/432166799464210432/photo/1>`_.
 We welcome all contributions, whether they solve problems which are specific to you or they address existing issues.
 If you're stuck for ideas, pick something from the `issue list <https://github.com/torchbox/wagtail/issues?state=open>`_, or email us directly on `hello@wagtail.io <mailto:hello@wagtail.io>`_ if you'd like us to suggest something!

 .. toctree::
     :maxdepth: 2